Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Maret 2026 12.56.02 UTC
+- WIB: Jumat, 6 Maret 2026 14.04.20 UTC
-- WITA: Jumat, 6 Maret 2026 13.56.02 UTC
+- WITA: Jumat, 6 Maret 2026 15.04.20 UTC
-- WIT: Jumat, 6 Maret 2026 14.56.02 UTC
+- WIT: Jumat, 6 Maret 2026 16.04.20 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: attitude
+Kategori: friendship